Robust Markov Decision Process: Beyond Rectangularity: Introduction.

-\section{Introduction}
+\section{Introduction.}

-Markov Decision Process (MDP) is an important framework modeling many applications in dynamic pricing, stochastic optimization and decision making (see for instance~\cite{Bertsekas} and~\cite{Puterman}).
-A stationary infinite horizon MDP is described by a set of states $\X$, sets of actions $\A_{s}$ for each state $s \in \X$, transition kernel $\boldsymbol P$ which gives transition probabilities $\boldsymbol{P}_{sa} \in \R^{|\X|}_{+}$ for all state-action pair $(s,a)$, reward $r_{sa}$ for each state-action pair $(s,a)$ and a discount factor $ \lambda \in (0,1)$.
+Markov Decision Process (MDP) is an important framework modeling many applications in dynamic pricing, stochastic optimization and decision making \citep{Bertsekas, Puterman}.
+A stationary infinite horizon MDP is described by a set of states $\X$, sets of actions $\A_{s}$ for each state $s \in \X$, a transition kernel $\bm P$ which gives transition probabilities $\bm{P}_{sa} \in \R^{|\X|}_{+}$ for all state-action pair $(s,a)$, some rewards $r_{sa}$ for each state-action pair $(s,a)$ and a discount factor $ \lambda \in (0,1)$.
 A policy $\pi$ maps, for each period $t \in \N$, a state-action history up to time $t$ $(s_{0},a_{0},s_{1},a_{1},...,s_{t})$ to a probability distribution over the set of actions $\A_{s_{t}}$.
-In general, the policy is history dependent.
-An important class of policies is the set of {\em stationary} and {\em Markovian} policies.
-A policy is called \textit{Markovian} if it only depends of the current state $s_{t}$ and not of the complete history $(s_{0},a_{0},s_{1},a_{1},...,s_{t})$.
-It is called \textit{stationary} if it does not depend of time.
-We call $\Pi^{G}$ the set of all policies and $\Pi$ the set of stationary Markovian policies.
-The goal is to find a policy $\pi$ that maximizes the infinite horizon discounted expected reward $R(\pi,\boldsymbol{P})$, where
+Two important classes of policies are the set of {\em Markovian} policies and the set of {\em stationary} policies.
+A policy is called Markovian if it only depends on the current state $s_{t}$ and not on the complete history up to period $t$ $(s_{0},a_{0},s_{1},a_{1},...,s_{t})$.
+A Markovian policy is called stationary if it does not depend on time.
+We call $\Pi^{G}$ the set of all policies and $\Pi$ the set of stationary policies.
+The goal is to find a policy $\pi$ that maximizes the infinite horizon discounted expected reward

-and $s_{t}$ is the state at period $t \in \N$ and $a_{t}$ is the action chosen at period $t$ following the probability distribution $(\pi_{s_{t}a})_{a} \in \R_{+}^{|\A|}$.
-The vector $\boldsymbol{p}_{0} \in \R_{+}^{|\X|}$ is a given initial probability distribution over the set of states $\X$.
-For the sake of simplicity and without loss of generality, we assume $\A_{s}=\A$ for all states $s$ and that the rewards are non-negative; otherwise, we can add the same large constant to all rewards, without changing the optimal policy.
+{where} $s_{t}$ is the state at period $t \in \N$ and $a_{t}$ is the action chosen at period $t$ following the probability distribution $(\pi_{s_{t}a})_{a} \in \R_{+}^{|\A|}$.
+The vector $\bm{p}_{0} \in \R_{+}^{|\X|}$ is a given initial probability distribution over the set of states $\X$.
+Without loss of generality, we assume $\A_{s}=\A$ for all states $s$.
+We also assume that the rewards are non-negative; otherwise, we can add the same large constant to all rewards, without changing the optimal policy.
 We assume that the set of states and the set of actions are finite, with $|\X|=S$ and $|\A|=A$.